The Death Strain

 The Death Strain is the 60th novel in the Nick Carter-Killmaster series of spy novels.
 Carter is a US secret agent, code-named N-3, with the rank of Killmaster.
 He works for AXE – a secret arm of the US intelligence services.

 Publishing history

-The book was first published in 1970 by Award-Tandem Books (Number A703S) by Universal Publishing and Distributing Corporation (New York, US) and Universal-Tandem Publishing Co.
+The book was first published in 1970 by Award-Tandem Books (Number A703S), through Universal Publishing and Distributing Corporation (New York, US) and Universal-Tandem Publishing Co.
 Ltd. (London, England).
 Copyright was registered on 17 August 1970.
 The novel was written by Jon Messmann.

 Plot summary

 The story is set in an unspecified year (probably 1970).

 Dr Joseph Carlsbad, director of a secret US Government virus stockpile, steals a vial of lethal X-V77 virus and threatens to release its contents unless every country in the world destroys its biological weapons stockpiles.
 The theft comes on the eve of a major international symposium at the United Nations, at which the heads of state of most nations will attend.

 Carter is sent to interview Carlsbad's niece, Rita Kenmore, at her home in the hope that she will reveal his plans.
 Instead Carter is attacked and Rita is spirited away by Carlsbad's henchmen.

 Carter meets the heads of several foreign security services, including UK, Japan, Russia and China, at a briefing at the White House to prepare for the international summit.
 Carlsbad is found to have links with a semi-religious cult hiding out in the Kuril Islands.
 Carter is sent to follow up this lead with logistic support from Japan, China and Russia.

 Carter identifies the cult's base in the Kuril Islands.
 Inside he finds Carlsbad, Rita and many of their supporters who have all suffered badly from the effects of war.
 Carlsbad leaves by helicopter to initiate the next phase of the operation.
 Carter and Rita are bound and tortured by some of Carlsbad's followers who intend to undermine his authority in his absence.
 Carter radios for help from Russian patrol boats and he and Rita are taken to a US aircraft carrier off Japan.
 AXE identifies Carlsbad's destination as an area near Changkufeng / Lake Khasan where China, Russia and North Korea share a border.